soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 # Safer HTML construction with types

-In this section we'll learn how to create our own distinguished types for HTML, and how they can help us avoid invalid construction of HTML strings.
+In this section, we'll learn how to create our own distinguished types for HTML, and how they can help us avoid the invalid construction of HTML strings.

-There are a few ways of defining new types in Haskell, in this section we are going to meet two ways: `newtype` and `type`.
+There are a few ways of defining new types in Haskell; in this section, we are going to meet two ways: `newtype` and `type`.

 ## `newtype`

 A `newtype` declaration is a way to define a new, distinct type for an existing set of values.
-This is useful when we want to reuse existing values but give them different meaning, and make sure we can't mix the two.
+This is useful when we want to reuse existing values but give them a different meaning and ensure we can't mix the two.
-For example, we can represent seconds, minutes, grams and yens using integer values, but we don't want to accidentally mix grams and seconds.
+For example, we can represent seconds, minutes, grams, and yens using integer values, but we don't want to mix grams and seconds accidentally.

-In our case we want to represent structured HTML using textual values, but distinguish them from everyday strings that are not valid HTML.
+In our case, we want to represent structured HTML using textual values, but distinguish them from everyday strings that are not valid HTML.

 A `newtype` declaration looks like this: